Severe Weather

 Stay Weather Aware and Take Storm Precautions

-• In the event of an outage, use caution with space heaters and backup generators.
-Space heaters should be kept away from flammable materials such as furniture or curtains and only be used in well-ventilated areas.
+- In the event of an outage, use caution with backup generators.
 Generators should be outside the home and can create a backfeed hazard for MTE line crews if not properly connected to the grid.
+Only a qualified, licensed electrician should attempt to connect a generator to your home or business’s main electric panel.

-• Prepare a storm survival kit with items like canned food, bottled water, portable phone chargers, extra batteries and first aid supplies.
+- Prepare a storm emergency kit with items like canned food, bottled water, portable phone chargers, extra batteries and first aid supplies.

 Are you prepared for an emergency or disaster?